tarantool/doc/doc/contributing/contributing.rst

 * Code -- Contribute to the code.
   We have components written in C, Lua, Python, Go, and other languages.
-* Write -- Improve documentation, write blogposts, create tutorials or solution pages.
+* Write -- Improve documentation, write blog posts, create tutorials or solution pages.
-* Q&A -- Share your acknowledgments at Stackoverflow with tag `#tarantool <https://stackoverflow.com/questions/tagged/tarantool>`_.
+* Q&A -- Share your acknowledgments at Stack Overflow with tag `#tarantool <https://stackoverflow.com/questions/tagged/tarantool>`_.
 * Spread the word -- Share your accomplishments in social media using the ``#tarantool`` hashtags (or CC ``@tarantooldb`` in Twitter).